Bubble Tea Under 200 Calories

 - large cup sizes

-Quick Orders for Bubble Tea Under 200 Calories
+Best Bubble Tea Orders Under 200 Calories

-Aloe Jelly and Jasmine Green Tea
+Jasmine Green Tea with Crystal Boba

 Peach Fruit Tea with 25% Sugar